DiviProject/docs/source/index.html.md

 **Airdrops**

-During the build phase, we airdropped 3000 DIVX tokens per week into the wallet of DIVX holders that had 1000 or more DIVX.
+During the build phase, we airdropped 3000 DIVX per week into the wallet of DIVX holders that had 1000 or more DIVX.

 ![Chart Age Of Crypto Fans](./uploads/chart-age-of-crypto-fans.jpg "Chart Age Of Crypto Fans"){.align-center}